 Single serve probiotic milk drinks are a popular option for boosting the friendly bacteria in your gut.

 Probiotics – "friendly" bacteria that can help restore the balance of microflora in the gut – are sometimes added to yoghurt, often for the purpose of marketing differentiation.
 But while some products specify the genus and/or species (Lactobacillus acidophilus, Bifidus and Lactobacillus casei, for example), most don't list how much, so you have no idea how much – or how little – bacteria is in them.

 "The trouble with probiotics is there are many factors that affect whether the bacteria survives," says Gudorf.
 "For those products that do list the number of probiotic cultures on the packaging, that number reflects the amount of bacteria added at the time of production.
 But bacteria can be affected by storage, air, light and moisture, and there is no guarantee that the bacteria survives in the yoghurt to colonise the gut."

 Bacteria can be affected by storage, air, light and moisture, and there is no guarantee that the bacteria survives in the yoghurtKate Gudorf, Dietitians Association of Australia

 If conditions are right and the bacteria survives, you'd need to eat 100 million colony-forming units (CFU) regularly every day to increase the activity of good bacteria.
 And, says Gudorf, probiotics by themselves are not enough to increase the activity of good bacteria.
 You should also eat 10g per day of prebiotics, which are non-digestible carbohydrates that act as food for the good bacteria.

 "Don't eat yoghurt just to get probiotics," advises Gudorf.
-"If you're concerned about IBS ( irritable bowel syndrome) or bloating see a dietitian who specialises in gut health who can set up a diet plan and direct you to the correct bacteria strain."
+"If you're concerned about gut health see a dietitian who specialises in this field who can set up a diet plan and direct you to the correct bacteria strain."